SophieDeBenedetto/action-cable-blog-post/README.md

 We mount the Action Cable server in the `routes.rb` file, alongside the rest of our routes.
 We write the code to broadcast new messages in the `#create` action of the Messages Controller, and we subscribe to those messages in a channel we define similarly to the manner in which we define Rails controllers.

-Not only does Action Cable seamless integrate with the rest of our Rails application, it provides easy-to-use client-side code, making it a full stack offering.
+Not only does Action Cable seamlessly integrate with the rest of our Rails application, it provides easy-to-use client-side code, making it a full stack offering.

 Above all, it allows Rails developers who want real-time functionality to be totally self-reliant.
 We no longer need to look towards external libraries like Faye and Private Pub or implement strategies like JavaScript polling.
 With the addition of Action Cable, Rails is a truly integrated system with which to build a full-stack application.

-Over all, Action Cable is a very welcome addition to the Rails swiss army knife.
+Over all, Action Cable is a very welcome addition to the Rails tool kit.